lf-lang/lingua-franca/README.md

  * DSL in Rust: https://doc.rust-lang.org/rust-by-example/macros/dsl.html

 Rust is LLVM based.
 Can we use the Rust frontend and our LLVM backend?
-We briefly explored it with Patmos LLVM port, but Rust libraries are called.
+We briefly explored it with the Patmos LLVM port, but Rust libraries are called.
 This may be a several PM project (e.g., a master thesis).

 ### C